wp-plugins/bangla-date-display/readme.txt

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
 2. Or, Go to: "Dashboard > Plugins > Add New" and search for "Bangla Date Display"
 3. Install and activate the plugin.
-4. Go to: Bangla Date Display > Usage
+4. Go to: BN Date Display > Usage

 == License ==